EkaTur/Recipes/README.md

 This is a simple React application that allows users to search for recipes based on ingredients.
 Users can input a keyword, such as "salmon" or "chicken", and the application fetches recipes from the Edamam API.

+## Live Demo

+You can check out the live version of this website [here](https://get-recipe.netlify.app/).

 ## Features

 - Search for recipes using keywords.